shmup/dcss/dcss_mini_primer.md

 weapon level | (base attack delay - minimum delay) * 20

 ## Where Should I Go Next?
 Here's my branch order, which I think is fairly common.
-There are times when deviating from this branch order is a good idea, mostly if you encounter something extremely nasty in the branch your trying to clear and can't go around it.
+There are times when deviating from this branch order is a good idea, mostly if you encounter something extremely nasty in the branch you're trying to clear and can't go around it.

 1. Clear dungeon until I find Lair.